hphelion/documentation/moonshot/install.overview.md

 ## Overall Installation and Configuration Checklist

 Assuming a typical configuration, the overall setup process involves the following steps.
-The total time to complete the setup once HW is installed, configured and the hypervisor is ready is 4 to 6 hours.
-Approximate execution times, once the installation from the HP Cloud OS for Moonshot ISO has begun, are listed here for reference.
-Your time may vary.
+The total time to complete the setup once HW is installed, configured and the hypervisor is ready is four to six hours.
+In this list, approximate execution times are shown here for reference, once the installation from the HP Cloud OS for Moonshot ISO has begun.

 * Collect the required information for the network configuration